dojo/docs/dojo/dnd.rst

 body
 ----

-The body node is updated only during active DnD operations.
-It can be used during the move to deemphasize temporarily the web page and to highlight available targets or a dragged object.
+The ``body`` node is updated only during active DnD operations.
+It can be used during the move to deemphasize temporarily the web page and to highlight available targets or a moved object.

 Following CSS classes are used:

-* dojoDndCopy --- assigned to the body during the copy DnD operations (dojo.dnd).
+* ``dojoDndCopy`` --- assigned to the ``body`` during the copy DnD operations (`dojo.dnd`_).
-* dojoDndMove --- assigned to the body during the move DnD operations (dojo.dnd).
+* ``dojoDndMove`` --- assigned to the ``body`` during the move DnD operations (`dojo.dnd`_).
-* dojoMove --- assigned to the body when the drag is in progress (dojo.dnd.move).
+* ``dojoMove`` --- assigned to the ``body`` when the drag is in progress (`dojo.dnd.move`_).

 Source/target (dojo.dnd)
 ------------------------

 Source can be assigned several classes to reflect its current role.
-These classes can be used together with the body CSS classes described above to create CSS rules to differentiate containers visually during drags.
+These classes can be used together with the body CSS classes described above to create CSS rules to differentiate containers visually during DnD.

 Following CSS classes are used:

-* dojoDndContainer --- assigned to each container node during the construction.
+* ``dojoDndContainer`` --- assigned to each container node during the construction.
-* dojoDndContainerOver --- assigned when the mouse hovers over the container.
+* ``dojoDndContainerOver`` --- assigned when the mouse hovers over the container.
-* dojoDndHorizontal --- assigned to the container node during the construction, if this object represents a horizontal list of dndItems --- its "horizontal" property set to true.
+* ``dojoDndHorizontal`` --- assigned to the container node during the construction, if this object represents a horizontal list of dndItems --- its ``horizontal`` property set to ``true``.
-* dojoDndSource --- assigned to the container node during the construction, if this object can be used as a source of DnD items --- its "isSource" property set to true.
+* ``dojoDndSource`` --- assigned to the container node during the construction, if this object can be used as a source of DnD items --- its ``isSource`` property set to ``true``.
-* dojoDndSourceCopied --- assigned to the container node during the active DnD operation when user copies items from it, e.g., pressed the Ctrl key while dragging.
-When this class is assigned to the node, dojoDndSource class is removed.
+* ``dojoDndSourceCopied`` --- assigned to the container node during the active DnD operation when user copies items from it, e.g., pressed the Ctrl key while dragging.
+When this class is assigned to the node, ``dojoDndSource`` class is removed.
-* dojoDndSourceMoved --- assigned to the container node during the active DnD operation when user moves items from it, e.g., the Ctrl key is not pressed while dragging.
-When this class is assigned to the node, dojoDndSource class is removed.
+* ``dojoDndSourceMoved`` --- assigned to the container node during the active DnD operation when user moves items from it, e.g., the Ctrl key is not pressed while dragging.
+When this class is assigned to the node, ``dojoDndSource`` class is removed.
-* dojoDndTarget --- assigned to the container node during the construction, if this object can potentially accept DnD items --- its "accept" list is not empty.
+* ``dojoDndTarget`` --- assigned to the container node during the construction, if this object can potentially accept DnD items --- its ``accept`` array is not empty.
-* dojoDndTargetDisabled --- assigned to the container node during the active DnD operation when this node cannot accept currently dragged items, e.g., because it doesn't accept items of these types.
-When this class is assigned to the node, dojoDndTarget class is removed.
+* ``dojoDndTargetDisabled`` --- assigned to the container node during the active DnD operation when this node cannot accept currently dragged items, e.g., because it doesn't accept items of these types.
+When this class is assigned to the node, ``dojoDndTarget`` class is removed.

 DnD item (dojo.dnd)
 -------------------